mwales/notes/embedded.md

 the GCC 4.9 package did not come with ar-4.9, and I was able to use a different version for that tool as well.

+This has 2 outputs.
+Both will confusingly work OK with QEMU.
+The file u-boot is an ELF.
+I have no idea how it is opened by QEMU, but it seems to be fine with running this file:

+  qemu-system-arm -M versatilepb -m 128M -nographic -kernel u-boot

+The second file is u-boot.bin, and this is what the processor would jump into directly at startup.
+It gets loaded at address 0x00010000

+  qemu-system-arm -M verstailepb -m 128M -nographic -kernel u-boot.bin md 0x00010000

 === Building the Linux Kernel

+# Also some sites recommend building by setting these environment variables by themselves
+export ARCH=arm
+export CROSS_COMPILE=arm-linux-gnueabi-

-make arch=arm CROSS_COMPILE=arm-linux-gnueabi- versatile_defconfig
+make ARCH=arm CROSS_COMPILE=arm-linux-gnueabi- versatile_defconfig
 make uImage LOADADDR=0x00210000

 Also trying to create my own uImage that uses the uncompressed kernel

-mkimage -A arm -O linux -T kernel -C none -a 00500000 -e 00500000 -n Linux -d Image uImageCustom
+mkimage -A arm -O linux -T kernel -C none -a 04008000 -e 04008000 -n Linux -d Image uImageCustom

+== Running with QEMU

+=== Stiching flash together

+Make a script that will drop u-boot.bin at address 0x00000000 of a file, then drop Linux kernel at some point after that.

+qemu-system-arm -machine versatilepb -m 128 -mtdblock flashImageFile.bin -sdl

 == Debugging